 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-(Set Up A Directory Of Feeds)
+(Create A Page Of Feeds)

-WordPress RSS – Notes
+RSS – Additional Notes

-Below are the different feed types, descriptions, and feed examples shown in the diagram above:
+Here are the different feed types, descriptions, and feed examples shown above:

 - Feed Type: All Posts